-In celebration of heart health month, I share the top 10 foods for a heart healthy diet according to a food loving dietitian.
+In celebration of heart health month, I share the best foods for heart health according to a food loving dietitian.

 We probably all know someone who is affected by heart disease – it is the number one cause of death globally!
 According to the World Health Organization, 17.9 million people die every year from cardiovascular disease, an estimated 31% of all deaths world-wide.
 It’s really serious stuff.
 Personally, pretty much everyone on my mom’s side of the family has died of some form of cardiovascular disease.
 So as my parents (and me) age, I have been making extra effort to take care of our heart health and encourage a heart healthy diet.

-So in celebration of heart health month, I have compiled the top 10 foods for a heart healthy diet to make this easier than ever.
+So in celebration of heart health month, I have compiled the top 10 best foods for heart health to make this easier than ever.